Best Laser Cap for Hair Loss

 Compared to some of the more recognizable names in the field, Illumiflow has fewer products on offer.
 Those products are worth considering for many potential customers, especially those concerned with the cost of a laser cap.

 Laser caps are significant investments compared to other hair loss treatments like minoxidil or finasteride.
-Still, their use can theoretically offset the cost of those drugs if they last long enough and aren’t too expensive.
+Still, their use can theoretically offset the cost of those drugs if they last long enough and aren’t too expensive (though in reality, it should be used in combination with those drugs if you’re really trying to optimize results).
 Illumiflow’s least expensive 272 model costs $799, which is a full $200 below Kiierr’s 272 Premier.
 However, Kiierr’s $130 discount brings that cost down to $869 just for answering a questionnaire.
 And that $70 gets you a battery that lasts up to five more sessions than the Illumiflow model, as well as a case for travel and storage.

 Illumiflow’s lineup used to consist exclusively of pulse-wave models with 30-minute treatment times.
 The company has since added a continuous wave model with a shorter, seven-minute daily treatment time.
 This is still one minute longer per day than the Capillus PRO, but the price difference is more than $1,000.